unfoldingWord-dev/Resource-Container/docs/linking.rst

 ^^^^^^^^^^^

 A short link is used to reference a resource but not a project.
-Short links are composed of just the language and resource.
+Short links are composed of the language, resource, and optional version.

 - ``en/tn``
+- ``el-x-koine/ugnt/0.7``

 Short links are used within the :ref:`manifest` when referring to related resources.
+If a version number is not included then any version should satisfy the relation.

 .. _linking-bible-refs: